CivicTechWR/WRvotes/docs/resources/voter-info.md

 Similarly, if a position elects more than one representative (for example, there are four Kitchener Regional Council representatives) then you are not obligated to cast four votes for that position.

+### How do I choose who to vote for?

+We have some guidance on how to select the candidates that appeal most to you on the [Choosing Candidates, Step by Step](./getting-informed) page.

 ### What are all the different positions for?
 What do these people do?